-Psychosocial Development in Late Adulthood Copyright © 2022 by Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+Psychosocial Development in Late Adulthood by Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

-163

-Living Arrangements
+163. Living Arrangements

-Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo Do those in late adulthood primarily live alone?: No. In 2014, of those sixty-five years of age and older, approximately 72 percent of men and 46 percent of women lived with their spouse (Vespa and Schondelmyer, 2015).
+Do those in late adulthood primarily live alone?
+No. In 2014, of those 65 years of age and older, approximately 72% of men and 46% of women lived with their spouse (Vespa & Schondelmyer, 2015).
 Between 1900 and 1990 the number of older adults living alone increased, most likely due to improvements in health and longevity during this time (see Figure 9.35).
-Since 1990 the number of older adults living alone has declined because older women are more likely to be living with their spouse or children (Stepler, 2016c).
-The number of individuals living alone in Canada has more than doubled over the last thirty-five years.
+Since 1990 the number of older adults living alone has declined, because of older women more likely to be living with their spouse or children (Stepler, 2016c).

+The number of individuals living alone in Canada has more than doubled over the last 35 years.
 This is an increase from 1.7 million in 1981 to 4 million in 2016.
-This growth is fastest among adults aged thirty-five to sixty-four.
-The share of older women ages sixty-five and over living alone in Canada has decreased for all but the oldest.
+This growth is fastest among adults aged 35 to 64.
+The share of older women ages 65 and over living alone in Canada has decreased for all but the oldest.
 However, the share of older men living alone has increased.

-Women continue to make up the majority of older adults living alone in the US, although that number has dropped from those living alone in 1990 (Stepler, 2016a).
-Older women are more likely to be unmarried and living with children, with other relatives, or with non-relatives.
+Women continue to make up the majority of older adults living alone in the U.S., although that number has dropped from those living alone in 1990 (Stepler, 2016a).
+Older women are more likely to be unmarried, living with children, with other relatives or non-relatives.
 Older men are more likely to be living alone than they were in 1990, although older men are more likely to reside with their spouse.
-The rise in divorce among those in late adulthood, along with the drop in the rate of remarriage, has resulted in slightly more older men living alone today than in the past (Stepler, 2016c).
+The rise in divorce among those in late adulthood, along with the drop-in remarriage rate, has resulted in slightly more older men living alone today than in the past (Stepler, 2016c).

 Chart 1 Number of persons living alone by age and sex, 1981 and 2016

+Figure 9.34: Number of persons living alone by age and sex in 1981 and 2016